 In this Bar Rescue episode, Jon Taffer visits Harbor Point Club and Grill in Richardson, Texas.

-Harbor Point Club and Grill is owned by John Willis and Bert Novey.
+Harbor Point Club and Grill is owned by Bert Novey and John Willis.

 Jon is worried the owners have not been truthful about the bar and wants to know the real story.

-They note the front of the club is not bad looking at all but the inside of the bar looks outdated.
+They note the front of the club is not bad looking at all but the inside of the bar is outdated.

-Nancy is the manager, Fefe and Steven are bartenders and Danny is the cook.
+Nancy is the manager, Fefe and Steven are bartenders and the cook is Danny.

-Fefe uses soda out of a can rather than a wholesale keg for a cocktail which is increases costs.
+Fefe uses soda out of a can rather than a wholesale keg for a cocktail, which increases costs.

 Jon wants to suss the truth of the situation so has his team pretend to pack up their cameras.

-He tells the owners that he won’t be coming in to rescue the bar.
+He tells the owners that he won’t be staying to rescue the bar.

-Brett starts sniffling immediately as the owners go to a back room to talk about this.
+Brett starts sniffling immediately as they go to a back room to talk about this.

 They express their fears for their children and homes.